anoopmail/html2json/README.md

 http://www.freeformatter.com/xpath-tester.html can be used to test xpath expressions.

 This is my first gem.
-Feedbacks appreciated.
+Feedbacks will be appreciated.